victorhtl/victorhtl/README.md

 - 👋 Hi, I’m @victorhtl
 - 🌱 I’m currently learning Python, HTML5, CSS3 and JS
-- 📫 How to reach me: Discord: @luna_vht
+- 📫 How to reach me: Twitter: @luna_vht

 <!---
 victorhtl/victorhtl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.